Home School Attendance at Mid-State

 - A home-schooled child age 16-17 may attend Mid-State during the school day (with the prior written consent of their parent) or in the evenings for secondary non-required courses or post-secondary courses for which they meet the prerequisites.

-- A home-schooled child age 17 or younger may not attend the LiNK classes during the day, but may do so after 4:00 p.m.
+- A home-schooled child age 17 or younger may not attend the Academic Learning Center classes during the day, but may do so after 4:00 p.m.

 - A home-schooled child age 18 or older who has completed high school may attend any Mid-State classes at any point during the school day.

 - Home-schooled students are not eligible for federal financial aid until completion of their high school degree.

 Questions regarding home-schooled students should be directed to the Admissions Office at any Mid-State location.